Arcky97/Pokemon-Kyrac/README.md

 - Added 29 new OST's that will not be used for Maps and Battles.

+- Added a Bike Theme OST

+- Added a Champion Battle OST

+- Added a Special Battle OST

+- Added a Special Character Theme OST

+- Added an Elite Four Battle OST

+- Added an OST for Flutford Town

+- Added an OST for Hester City

+- Added an OST for Franta Town

+- Added an OST for Tila Town

+- Added an OST for Player's Home map

+- Added an OST for Route 1

+- Added an OST for Route 2

+- Added an OST for Route 3

+- Added an OST for Route 4

+- Added an OST for Route Intersection

+- Added a Poke Center OST

+- Added a Surf Theme OST

+- Added a Wild Battle OST

+- Added a Wild Battle Victory OST

+- Added a Trainer Battle OST

+- Added a Trainer Victory OST

+- Added a Gym Battle OST

+- Added a Gym Victory OST

+- Added a Gym Theme OST

+- Added an OST for the Indigo Plateau (Dream) map

+- Added a Mart OST

+- Added a Radio Tower Mart OST

+- Added an OST for the Yacht (S.S.
+R.B.P.)

+- Added a Champion OST

 - Added and fixed more things but I forgot what since it's been so long since I released a new update XD

 ## Credits: